MicrosoftDocs/architecture-center/docs/databases/architecture/azure-data-factory-on-azure-landing-zones-baseline-content.md

 - Financial users SHOULD have the ability to view data as "it was" at a point in time.
 - The initial use case targets analytical and management reporting, with the ability to self-serve.
 This SHOULD also create the data foundation to enable an enterprise data science capability.
 - The data is classified "Company Confidential", so the solution MUST have effective security controls and monitoring to both the components and data accessed/used.
-- Contoso has an enterprise data model of which this finance data is a subset of.
-The key data elements MUST be cleansed, modelled and conformed to the various reporting hierarchies before being served for reporting.
+- Contoso has an enterprise data model that the finance data is a subset of.
-- The data is classified "Company Confidential", so the solution MUST have effective security controls and monitoring to both the components and data accessed/used.
-- Contoso have an enterprise data model of which this finance data is a subset of.
 The key data elements MUST be cleansed, modeled and conformed to the various reporting hierarchies before being served for reporting.
-- Source data ingested which isn’t currently mapped to the enterprise model MUST be retained and made available for future analysis and use cases.
+- Ingested source data that isn’t currently mapped to the enterprise model MUST be retained and made available for future analysis and use cases.
-- The Solution MUST be updated daily, based on source feeds availability with elastic compute optionality targeting <90mins for an end-to-end solution update.
+- The Solution MUST be updated daily, based on source feeds availability with elastic compute optionality targeting sub-90 minutes for an end-to-end solution update.
-- The Solution MUST support the target Service Level Agreement (SLAs) of:
+- The Solution MUST support the target Service Level Agreements (SLAs) of:
   - 99.5% target uptime (or ~1 day, 20 hours downtime within a year).
   - Recovery Point Objective (RPO) of 3 days.
   - Recovery Time Objective (RTO) of 1 day.
 - The Solution SHOULD be designed for the future, accommodating future growth and capability extension without fundamental redesign.
-- The Solution MUST support the forecast usage of:
+- The Solution MUST support the forecasted usage of:
    - 200 Managers, Financial Controllers and Analysts attached to the Finance department with an estimated growth of <5% annually.
    - 100 Analysts attached to other corporate functions with an estimated growth of <5% annually.
    - Only Contoso employees can access the solution.
 This control explicitly excludes any direct access by 3rd parties or externals.
 - The Solution MUST have:
-  - End-to-End monitoring and audit trails.
+  - End-to-end monitoring and audit trails.
   - Configurable alerting across functions, SLAs and cost.
 - The Solution SHOULD strongly prefer:
   - Reuse of existing skills and capabilities over new, reducing complexity, risk and cost.
   - Modern cloud service tiers: For example, it should use PaaS services whenever practical to reduce management burden, risk and below the line cost.
   - Use of components that are mature in the market and easy to find.
-Contoso will up-skill resources across the software development lifecycle (SDLC).
+Contoso will up-skill engineers across the software development lifecycle (SDLC).
 - The Solution SHOULD be optimized for the nonfunctional requirements (NFRs) (in order):
   - Minimize the cost to build and run.
   - Solution performance.